-The role of the Robotics Field Engineer is to provide professional support for BouMatic Robotics (BMR) dealers.
-That support consists of performing and leading field service installation, startup and commissioning, repairing, servicing, troubleshooting and training efforts associated with the full line up of BMR robot products.
-The technician works within the guidelines established by BouMatic Robotics.
+The role of the Field Support Engineer is to provide professional support for BouMatic dealers.
+That support consists of performing and leading field service installation, startup and commissioning, repairing, servicing, troubleshooting and training efforts associated with the full line up of both conventional and robot products.
+The technician works within the guidelines established by BouMatic.

 Company BouMatic Robotics